Executive Functioning: Organization

 1. Organization of Materials

-• Use visual checklists or desktop tools that help students self-monitor.
+• Visual checklists or desktop tools for self-monitoring

 2. Organization of Tasks